kfrankc/UCLA_Course_Notes/Spring_2016/CS_136/DETER/firewall.md

 Example:
 d 		rwx 	rwx 	rwx
 type	user 	group 	other

+Sticky Bit: make sure members of one group does not delete other member's files chmod 1770 <dir>
 ```

 * symbolic links are special kind of file that is a pointer to a disk location